 People are normally interested in understanding these regulations if they’re looking to purchase a property to not only use as a holiday home for themselves, but also to rent out to regular tenants or let to holidaymakers throughout the year.

-This is a decision that is growing in popularity by the year, which is why we thought we’d give you more information on Spanish property law so you can make a better informed decision on what to do next.
+This is a decision that’s growing in popularity every year, which is why we’re here to give you more information on Spanish property law, so you can make a well-informed decision on what to do next.

 Location is crucial

 As with many Spanish laws, housing laws change to varying degrees throughout the country.
 There are 17 regions in Spain, all with slightly different regulations, which can make things confusing if you don’t research beforehand.
 It’s important to trust solicitors in Spain that specialise in your chosen area.